tghaffari/BookWorm/README.md

 ## Features in Development

-- User can save a quote from their finished books.
-- User can view all saved quotes.
 - User can edit their book entries.
 - User can delete books from their library.
 - User can sort their library by bookshelf (view each bookshelf separately).